sk956/masterThesis/README.md

 # masterThesis

-# The code for master theis.
+### The code for master thesis (boiler plate for making thesis work!
+Let's Graduate XD)